RobertoF90/TeachME-app/README.md

 # Instructions

-- Since only teachers have the ability to promote students to the role of teachers, the option of becoming a teacher is given in the student profile.
+- Signin up with google will not give you the option to use the app as a teacher.

-- Teachers have the ability to promote students to the role of teachers and vice-versa.
+- In order to user the app as a teacher you need to signup and use the teacher code "test".